emk/heroku-buildpack-rust/README.md

 RUST_SKIP_BUILD=1
 ```

+## Customizing build flags

+By default the command line used to build the rust binary is `cargo build --release`.

 ## Using the edge version of the buildpack

 The `emk/rust` buildpack from the [Heroku Registry](https://devcenter.heroku.com/articles/buildpack-registry) contains the latest stable version of the buildpack.
 If you'd like to use the latest buildpack code from this Github repository, you can set your buildpack to the Github URL: